 Early warning refers to the systematic collection and analysis of information to anticipate and identify emerging, deteriorating or reoccurring humanitarian crises.
-Early warning allows the public and emergency responders to take pre-emptive and protective action to avoid harm.
-Early warning should trigger action by designated agencies or community members to prepare for a hazard event and/or assist the evacuation in an area at risk.
+Early warning allows the public and

 At a minimum, as part of the national preparedness capability, disaster authorities should be linked to the meteorological and seismic monitoring departments both nationally and regionally, and to key government or academic institutions that consistently track disaster trends.
 Depending on the hazard type, community-based monitoring mechanisms may be able to monitor changes at the local level.